Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Numerical experiments

-Tables \ref{tab:real data1},\ref{tab:real data2}, and \ref{tab:real data3} detail the total computation times for KQRALM, Gurobi, and fastKQR on these real-world instances.
-Notably, all three algorithms successfully solved every one of the 50 subproblems for each instance to the target tolerance of $\epsilon=10^{-8}$.
-This result underscores the robustness and accuracy of all contenders in a complex, practical setting.
-The data unequivocally demonstrates the superior computational efficiency of KQRALM.
-Across all tested configurations of kernel width $\gamma$ and quantile level $\tau$, the total runtime of KQRALM consistently remained in the range of approximately 6.5 to 11.5 minutes.
+Table~\ref{tab:RealData_Combined} details the total computation times for PALM-KQR, Gurobi, and fastKQR on the real-world energy forecasting instances.
+Notably, all three algorithms successfully solved every one of the 50 instances to the target tolerance of $\epsilon=10^{-8}$.
+The data demonstrates the superior computational efficiency of PALM-KQR.
+Across all instances, the total runtime of PALM-KQR consistently remained in the range of approximately 6 to 11 minutes.
 In sharp contrast, the commercial solver Gurobi required between 58 minutes and 1 hour 15 minutes, while fastKQR's runtime varied from 41 minutes to 1 hour 2 minutes.
-To be specific, KQRALM is approximately 4 to 10 times faster than fastKQR and an even more impressive 5 to 12 times faster than Gurobi.
-Further analysis reveals that KQRALM's computation time exhibits a clear downward trend as the kernel width $\gamma$ decreases.
-For instance, as $\gamma$ is reduced from $10^{-1}$ to $10^{-3}$, the average runtime for KQRALM drops from around 10--11 minutes to 7--8 minutes.
-This suggests that our algorithm effectively leverages structural properties of the kernel matrix that become more pronounced for smaller kernel widths.
+Specifically, PALM-KQR is approximately 4 to 10 times faster than fastKQR and an even more impressive 5 to 12 times faster than Gurobi.
+We also observe that PALM-KQR's computation time exhibits a downward trend as $\gamma$ decreases.
+As $\gamma$ is reduced from $10^{-1}$ to $10^{-3}$, the average runtime for PALM-KQR drops from around 10--11 minutes to 7--8 minutes.
+This suggests that our algorithm effectively leverages the numerical low-rank structure of the kernel matrix, which becomes more pronounced at smaller bandwidths.
 Conversely, the choice of the quantile level $\tau$ had a negligible impact on the runtime for all algorithms, indicating their stability with respect to this parameter.